pyjanitor-devs/pyjanitor/docs/CONTRIBUTION_TYPES.rst

 Below is a docstring example from ``pyjanitor``'s ``rename_columns`` function.
 For illustration purposes,
-we also add annotations (surrounded by square brackets) to highlight all of the key sections
+we also add annotations (surrounded by square brackets) to highlight all the key sections
 (Note: These annotations are NOT part of the docstring).

 .. code-block:: python